caddyserver/website/src/docs/markdown/caddyfile/options.md

 ##### `order`
-Sets or changes the [standard order](/docs/caddyfile/directives#directive-order) of HTTP handler directive(s).
-Can set directives to be ordered `first` or `last`, or inserted `before` or `after` another directive.
+Assigns an order to HTTP handler directive(s).
+As HTTP handlers execute in a sequential chain, it is necessary for the handlers to be executed in the right order.
+Standard directives have [a pre-defined order](/docs/caddyfile/directives#directive-order), but if using third-party HTTP handler modules, you'll need to define the order explicitly by either using this option or placing the directive in a [`route` block](/docs/caddyfile/directives/route).
+Ordering can be described absolutely (`first` or `last`), or relatively (`before` or `after`) to another directive.

-For example, to make sure the [`replace-response` plugin's](https://github.com/caddyserver/replace-response) directive is ordered after `encode`, to make sure it manipulates the response body before compression:
+For example, to use the [`replace-response` plugin](https://github.com/caddyserver/replace-response), you'd want to make sure its directive is ordered after `encode` so that it can perform replacements before the response is encoded (because responses flow up the handler chain, not down):

 ```caddy-d
 order replace after encode